PostgreSQL SQL Parser

 create tablespace Y

-create Sequence Y
+create text search configuration Y

-create trigger Y
+create text search template Y

-create Type Y
+create type Y

 create user Y